Cloudzero/cloudzero-uca-tools/README.md

       --help                    Show this message and exit.

 #### Examples
 Generate UCA data between 2021-03-13 and 2021-04-07 using data/configuration.json and data/data.csv as input.
-Perform only a dry run and do not send the results to the CloudZero API
+Perform only a dry run and do not send the results to the CloudZero API.
+(Sample data is located in directory uca/data)

     $ uca generate -s 2021-03-13 -e 2021-04-07 -c data/configuration.json -d data/data.csv --dry-run